-The law requires us to make sure your medical information is kept private.
-It also requires us to give you this notice of our legal duties and privacy practices to tell you what we can do with the medical information about you.
+The law requires us to make sure that medical information that tells who you are is kept private.
+It also requires us to give you this notice of our legal duties and privacy practices to tell you what we do with the medical information about you.
 To better understand this law, you may want to read it.
 It is in 45 CFR Part 164.

 We have the right to change this notice and our privacy practices in the future.
-Any changes made will apply to all of the medical information we have about you at this time.
+Any changes made will apply to all of the medical information we have about you at that time.
 If we make a change, we will put up a notice in our building.
 We will also give you a copy of the new notice if you ask for it.
-You can also read about these changes on the computer at this website: www.lsuhsc.edu
+You can also read about these changes on the computer.
+We have this information on our website at www.pbrc.edu.

-HOW YOUR MEDICAL/DENTAL INFORMATION MAY BE USED: In general, we may use your medical information in a number of ways:
+HOW YOUR MEDICAL INFORMATION MAY BE USED:

+In general, we may use your medical information in three ways:

 To provide patient care to you.
 Your medical information may be used by the doctors, nurses and other professionals who are treating you.
-For example, your medical information is used to help them find out your problems and to decide the best way to treat you.

-Appointment Reminders.
-We may use your medical information to contact you to remind you of appointments, and to give you information about other treatment options, or other health - related benefits and services that may be of interest to you.
+For example, your medical information is used to help them find out your problem and to decide the best way to treat you.
+Also, we may use your medical information to contact you to remind you of appointments, and to give you information about other treatment options, or other health-related benefits and services that may be of interest to you.

 To obtain payment.
-Your medical information may also be used by our business office to prepare your bill and process payments from you as well as from any insurance company, government program or other person who is responsible for payment.
+Your medical information may also be used by our business office to prepare your bill and process payments from you as well as from any insurance company, government program, or other person who is responsible for payment.

 For our healthcare operations.
 Your medical information may be used to review the quality and appropriateness of the care you receive.
 We may also use your medical information to put together information to see how we are doing and to make improvements in the services and care we give you.
-In some cases we may have students, trainees, or other health care personnel, as well as some non-health care personnel, who come to our facility to learn under the guidance of faculty to practice or improve their skills.
+In some cases, we may have students, trainees, or other health care personnel, as well as some non-health care personnel, who come to our facility to learn under our the guidance to practice or improve their skills.